Kinto/kinto/cliquet_docs/reference/resource.rst

 In order to define resources whose records are not isolated, open publicly or controlled with individual fined-permissions, a :class:`cliquet.resource.ShareableResource` could be used.
-A custom :ref:`viewset` or :class:`~pyramid:pyramid.authorization.RouteFactory` could also be used.

-Please refer to `dedicated section about permissions <resource-permissions>`.
+But there are other strategies, please refer to :ref:`dedicated section about permissions
+<resource-permissions>`.

 HTTP methods and options